-Dental Hygiene Code D4346 For Gingivitis
+Dental Hygiene Code D4346 Explained

 Dental hygiene code D4346 is defined by the American Dental Association as “scaling in presence of generalized moderate or severe gingival inflammation – full mouth, after oral evaluation.
 The removal of plaque, calculus and stains from supra- and sub-gingival tooth surfaces when there is generalized moderate or severe gingival inflammation in the absence of periodontitis.
 It is indicated for patients who have swollen, inflamed gingiva, generalized suprabony pockets, and moderate to severe bleeding on probing.
 [It] should not be reported in conjunction with prophylaxis, scaling and root planing, or debridement procedures.”

 However, prior to 2017, there was no code available to the dental professional for this level of care.
 Confusion often was the result.
 And I have seen dental offices struggle with proper coding for the treatment of gingivitis.
 Some dentists want to use a debridement code or maybe even prophy 1 and prophy 2.

-Dental Hygiene Code D4346 Follows An Exam
+Dental Hygiene Code D4346 Follows an Exam

 Dental hygiene code D4346 requires an exam.
 This differs from the full-mouth debridement code.
 In addition to the exam, a full periodontal chart is also necessary.
 And the clinician will also want photographs that show the evidence of gingivitis.
 The photographs are great tools for patient education as well.
 Then, be sure to attach all of this documentation to the insurance claim.

 There is full-mouth gingival inflammation present.
 At least 30% of the teeth must display gingival inflammation (moderate to severe).
 And there is no evidence of periodontal involvement.
 There is no bone loss nor loss of attachment.
 And pockets measure less than 4 mm throughout the mouth.
 Otherwise, a periodontal condition is the diagnosis.

-No Age Limitations
+No Age Limits

 Dental hygiene code D4346 has no age restrictions.
 And is a code the dental office may use for children and adults alike.
 This may be a code one would want to use for an orthodontic patient.